 Public sector organisations can obtain government funding to install an array of energy efficiency measures and renewable technology.
 This reduces the reliance on fossil fuels for energy, and in turn, helps to reduce the level of carbon being released into the atmosphere.

 For private businesses, financial assistance is not uniform across the UK.
 In some areas, interest-free loans and some grants may be obtained to help install carbon-cutting measures, such as solar panels or efficient lighting.
-A number of trusted banks and organisations also provide attractive low rate financing for these projects and other no outlay schemes are available to help you transition to net zero.
-Additionally, there are incentives in many areas, such as parking discounts for electric cars, or the use of bus lanes to cut commute times and reduce the cost to your business.
+A number of trusted banks and organisations also provide attractive low-rate financing for these projects and other no outlay schemes are available to help you transition to net zero.
+Additionally, there are incentives in many areas, such as parking discounts for electric cars, electric vehicle charging points, or the use of bus lanes to cut commute times and reduce the cost to your business.

 Financial benefits to business